Three Hidden Traps of Low Flow Cutoff

 Focusing on unrealistic flow maximums can also result in the overdesign of entire systems (i.e., pipes that are too large and inappropriate meters).
 When considering a new system, be realistic about whether it will ever hit max production and look closely at velocities as a method of checks and balances.

-It’s unusual to be able to push steam, or any gas, on a sustained basis more than 200’/second.
+It's unusual to be able to push steam, or any gas, on a sustained basis of more than 200'/second.
 If the maximum flow of a system under consideration equates to more than that, request a more thorough review and explanation because it is likely being designed to the wrong specifications.

-In some cases, the overdesign problem has been so bad that operators have been forced to replace meters in newer systems to address low flow cutoff problems.
+In some cases, the overdesign problem has been so bad that operators have been forced to replace meters in newer systems to address low-flow cutoff problems.

 Erratic Flows